hilton/hilton.github.com/blog/_posts/2020-08-11-what-has-no-code-done-for-us.md

 ---
 title: What has ‘no code’ ever done for us?
-description: Why source code deserves layout as well as typography
+description: Why you shouldn’t dismiss imperfect solutions
 layout: hh
 tags: NoCode
 image: pfj.jpg